ATS 295 - Observing Climate Field Course (3 credits)

 Logistics

-We will stay at Hatfield Marine Science Center, Newport OR, September 22-26 (4 nights).
+We will stay at Hatfield Marine Science Center in Newport, OR for a portion of the trip.
 We will return late in the afternoon on Wednesday September 26.
 We will plan meals, any special eating requirements, or other possible accommodations via email and in the planning meetings.
 It is therefore important that you communicate early and consistently—by email through the summer and via the planning meetings—so we have consistent expectations and can all have a successful field course.

 Hatfield Marine Science Center